 o Career Psychology, HR Psychology, Organisational behaviour, Research methods, Organisational Wellness or Occupational Health and wellness, diversity management, labour legislations, Ergonomics, Managerial Psychology, consumer behaviour/Psychology, Environmental Psychology and other Industrial and Organisational Psychology fields is required which later will be scaffolded onto the Masters by Coursework a programme in the pipeline as well as what is required in the world of work.

-o A major in Industrial and Organisational Psychology on third year is required
+o A major in Industrial and Organisational Psychology in third year is required

-There will be two decisions made during the selection for Organisational Psychology honours students as follows: i.)
+There will be two decisions made during the selection of Organisational Psychology honours students as follows: i.)
 Accept pending final year marks or ii) Decline.